streanger/vision-stuff/README.rst

 Info
 ===========
 Collection of functions for convertion images with python opencv.
 For now one useful function is shrink_image and its derivative shrink_and_store_images_dir.
-It let as to shrink image(s), to specified size.
+It let us to shrink image(s), to specified size.
 Useful, when we have a couple of different shape images and want all of them to be e.g. 640x640.

 Install